urbanautomaton/urbanautomaton.com/content/blog/008-rails-autoloading-hell.markdown

 1. Looks within `autoload_paths` for `foo/bar/baz.rb`
 2. If a matching file is found, it is speculatively loaded:
-  - If the correct constant is defined, success
+  - If the correct constant is defined, it is returned
   - Otherwise, an error is raised
 3. If no matching file is found, it looks instead for `Foo::Baz`, then `Baz`, unless they are already defined